Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 How to distinguish geranium from pelargonium?

 Geranium has flowers consisting of 5 or 8 petals.
-They are usually solitary, only occasionally gathering in inflorescences. distinguished by the corolla of the flower.
-It has an irregular shape - the two upper petals are slightly larger, the lower three are smaller.
+They are usually solitary, only occasionally collected in inflorescences. differs in the corolla of the flower.
+It has an irregular shape - the two upper petals are slightly larger, the three lower petals are smaller.
 Pelargonium flowers form large inflorescences.
 Geranium can be painted in a variety of colors (except scarlet).
-Pelargonium never has blue hues.
+Pelargonium never has blue shades.

 Geranium is a garden plant.
-Gardeners love him very much.
-Especially popular are such varieties as "magnificent", "Georgian", "Oxford".
+Summer residents love him very much.
+Particularly popular are varieties such as “magnificent”, “Georgian”, “Oxford”.
 Pelargonium blooms at home throughout the year.
-In summer, it can be taken out to the balcony or garden, but with the onset of cold weather, the plant should be brought into the house.
+In summer it can be taken out to the balcony or into the garden, but with the onset of cold weather you should bring the plant into the house.

 Pelargonium and geranium: difference, care

 All plants from the geranium family do not require special agricultural technology.
-Most species prefer fertile loose soils, pelargonium can grow on acidic or neutral soil.
+Most species prefer fertile, loose soil; pelargonium can grow in acidic or neutral soil.
 And in this respect, pelargonium and geranium are similar.
-The only difference is that rocky species develop well on light sandy soil, while meadow species feel comfortable on clay, heavy soil.
+The only difference is that rocky species develop well on light sandy soil, while meadow species feel comfortable on clayey, heavy soil.

-Most plants from the geranium family love good lighting, but direct sunlight is contraindicated for them.
-Pelargonium and geranium feel much better in partial shade.
-The difference (care for them is almost the same) between them is not too big, except for the fact that one plant is garden, and the second is home.
+Most plants from the geranium family love good light, but direct sunlight is contraindicated for them.
+Both pelargonium and geranium feel much better in partial shade.
+The difference (care for them is almost the same) between them is not too big, except for the fact that one plant is a garden plant, and the second is a home plant.
 This explains certain features of caring for these two beauties.

-Geranium is propagated by seeds and vegetatively.
-After buying a dry but lively root in a garden supermarket, it should be moistened and kept at a temperature of +2 degrees for a couple of days before planting in open ground.
-With the advent of warm spring days, when the soil warms up, the plant can be planted.
+Geranium propagates by seeds and vegetatively.
+After purchasing a dryish but living root from a gardening supermarket, it should be moistened and kept for a couple of days at a temperature of +2 degrees before planting in open ground.
+With the arrival of warm spring days, when the soil warms up, the plant can be planted.

-If you want to divide a bush that has already taken root in your area, then do it in the spring, when the flower wakes up after a winter sleep.
-It is not necessary to cover geraniums for the winter; most varieties do not even need to cut the foliage.
+If you want to divide a bush that has already taken root on your site, then do it in the spring, when the flower wakes up after winter sleep.
+There is no need to cover geraniums for the winter; most varieties do not even need to cut off the foliage.

 Pelargonium: care features

 How to grow pelargonium at home?
-This question is of interest to beginner flower growers.
-This flower is famous for its delicate pleasant aroma.
-It is emitted by the essential oil contained in the leaves and stem of the plant.
+This question interests novice flower growers.
+This flower is famous for its delicate, pleasant aroma.
+It is produced by the essential oil contained in the leaves and stem of the plant.
 If you decide to grow pelargonium, then you need to know that the following conditions are necessary for its growth and development:

 • proper regular watering;